pjtunstall/filler/README.md

 cd filler
 ```

-Compile the executable file statically:
+Compile the executable file statically, e.g. for the target platform `x86_64-unknown-linux-musl`:

 ```bash
 rustup target add x86_64-unknown-linux-musl cargo build --release --target x86_64-unknown-linux-musl
 ```

+(Adjust according to your platform.)
 The reason for static compilation is that the docker container provided has an old version of libc, which caused the dynamic linker to fail to load my binary otherwise.
 Then move the binary as follows:

 ```bash
 mv target/x86_64-unknown-linux-musl/release/filler ../filler./docker_image/solution/